- GENERAL INFORMATION ABOUT THE WOŁOSATE – ŁUBNIA BCP

 We stopped for a while at the pass, to see the landscape of Verkhovyna-Bystra [Верховина-Быстрая] environs with mountains beyond.

 Verkhovyna-Bystra [Верховина-Быстрая] is nearly 4 times bigger than Lubnya.
-It counts over 820 inhabitants.
+It counts for over 820 inhabitants.
 Beyond the village we could see an eastern ridge of Polonyna Bukovska [Буковецька полонина], belonging to Eastern Bieszczady Mts [Схі́дні Беща́ди], which is separated by Uzhok Pass [Ужоцький перевал] from a western part with Kinchyk Bukovski [Kińczyk Bukowski] mountain.
 In the stretch of Polonyna Bukovska [Буковецька полонина], the highest peak of Bieszczady is situated.
-This is the Pikuj [Пікуй] (1406m.a.s.l), which is the rightmost, partially hidden summit with a pinacle on the top (Pic.
+This is the Pikuj [Пікуй] (1406m.a.s.l), which is the rightmost, partially hidden summit with a pinnacle on the top (Pic.
 63).
 Worth to mention is also a Starostyna [Старостина] summit (1229m.a.s.l.), located more or less in the middle and the Drogobytskyy Stone [Дрогобицький Камінь](1186m.a.s.l.) leftmost peak with small patches of mountain meadow on the top.

 Vis-a-vis a Pikuj peak, separated by deep Roztoka valley rises another prominent peak.
 This freestanding mountain is Ostra Hora Mt. [Гостра Гора] (1407m.a.s.l.) located exactly between Polonyna Runa [Рівна] and Pikuj [Пікуй] (Pic.
 67).

 We were returning exactly the same way, as we came on the top.
-We didn’t want to wander aimlessly between the shrubs and waste the precious time.
+We didn’t want to wander aimlessly between the shrubs and waste precious time.
 When we approached the forest covering the ridge connecting the Tower peak, I spot a couple of frontier hills, located in the western part of Polonyna Bukovska [Połonina Bukowska] (pic.
 68).
 There are visible Stinska and Rozsypaniec Stinski summits, not really prominent in the Kinchyk Bukovskyi [Kińczyk Bukowski] community, however very interesting in geomorphological and botanical point of view.

-Meanwhile we could admire a resplendent panorama of Lubnya village [Лубня] from the south (Pic.
+Meanwhile, we could admire a resplendent panorama of Lubnya village [Лубня] from the south (Pic.
 71-73).

 When we left the red trail, it still was some time to spend.
 We decided to enter the shop for a while.
 As I said previously this is the min place in the village.
-This is a wide building, which holds both a shop and the restaurant.
+This is a wide building, which holds both a shop and a restaurant.
 The shop is very small, but you can find there all 🙂

-Climbing towards the pass we could still see the Tower [Вежа] summit, when turned our heads back.
+Climbing towards the pass we could still see the Tower [Вежа] summit when turned our heads back.

 On the border, everyone was gone.
-We entered to Poland easily at 5:15pm GMT+2.
+We entered Poland easily at 5:15pm GMT+2.
 Our one-day trip journey to Uznanian National Park from Wołosate was over.
 Unfortunately, we didn’t realize, that in Wołosate was so bitterly cold!
-To car park left about 20 min.
+To the car park left about 20 min.
 I guess.